Liberal Party (UK): Origins

 The Liberal Party grew out of the Whigs, who had their origins in an aristocratic faction in the reign of Charles II and the early 19th century Radicals.
 The Whigs were in favour of reducing the power of the Crown and increasing the power of Parliament.
 Although their motives in this were originally to gain more power for themselves, the more idealistic Whigs gradually came to support an expansion of democracy for its own sake.
 The great figures of reformist Whiggery were Charles James Fox (died 1806) and his disciple and successor Earl Grey.
 After decades in opposition, the Whigs returned to power under Grey in 1830 and carried the First Reform Act in 1832.

 The Reform Act was the climax of Whiggism, but it also brought about the Whigs' demise.
-The admission of the middle classes to the franchise and to the House of Commons led eventually to the development of a systematic middle class liberalism and the end of Whiggery, although for many years reforming aristocrats held senior positions in the party.
+The admission of the middle classes to the franchise and to the House of Commons led eventually to the development of a systematic middle-class liberalism and the end of Whiggery, although for many years reforming aristocrats held senior positions in the party.
 In the years after Grey's retirement, the party was led first by Lord Melbourne, a fairly traditional Whig, and then by Lord John Russell, the son of a Duke but a crusading radical, and by Lord Palmerston, a renegade Irish Tory and essentially a conservative, although capable of radical gestures.

-As early as 1839, Russell had adopted the name of "Liberals", but in reality his party was a loose coalition of Whigs in the House of Lords and Radicals in the Commons.
+As early as 1839, Russell had adopted the name of "Liberals"; in reality, his party was a loose coalition of Whigs in the House of Lords and Radicals in the Commons.
 The leading Radicals were John Bright and Richard Cobden, who represented the manufacturing towns which had gained representation under the Reform Act.
 They favoured social reform, personal liberty, reducing the powers of the Crown and the Church of England (many Liberals were Nonconformists), avoidance of war and foreign alliances (which were bad for business) and above all free trade.
 For a century, free trade remained the one cause which could unite all Liberals.